arcus-azure/arcus.scripting/docs/preview/03-Features/powershell/azure-api-management.md

 -ServiceName $ServiceName `
 -ConfigurationFile ".\config.json" `
 -StrictlyFollowConfigurationFile
-# User configuration has successfully been applied for user with id 'some-id' to Azure API Management service '$ServiceName' in resource group '$ResourceGroup'
+# User configuration has successfully been applied for user with ID 'some-id' to Azure API Management service '$ServiceName' in resource group '$ResourceGroup'
 ```